sasquatch678/A-Painted-World---Remastered/Gameplay/Magic.md

 ***
 #### Invisibility
 Invisibility effects now take a toll to maintain and will prevent magicka regen during its effect.
 This is to prevent abusing very low cost invisibility spells.
 Buy the higher cost and run away.

+#### Charm
+It was really easy to bypass the entire speechcraft system with a custom 100 point 1s duration Charm spell.
+Now, Charm spells will cause the npc to lose disposition with if they are detecting you when the effect wears off, similar to the Friends cantrip in BG3.
+To bypass this you'll need to either set a longer duration for custom Charm spells, make sure to be undetected when they end, or play the speechcraft minigame afterwards to get your disposition back up.

 #### Paralyze
 Paralyze spells are very powerful, so now they have an additional % chance to fail on all enemies based on your illusion skill and luck.
 At level 1 without mods its 25% resistance, then about 0% at/over 100 skill.